MEET OUR 2022 SUMMER COACHES!

 Our incredibly knowledgeable and passionate coaching staff has represented all levels of collegiate, club, and high school volleyball.
 In past years, this list has included coaches from NCAA Divisions I, II, and III from such conferences as the NESCAC, NEWMAC, Little East, CAA, CCC, UAA, NE-10, America East, Patriot League, and the Ivy League.
 This past summer, we welcomed coaches from the CC, MAC, ODAC, SUNYAC, A10, MAAC, MIAA, CCIW, Atlantic 10, Empire 8, and the NAIA conference WHAC!

-This 2022 summer will be no exception as many of our previous coaches will return along with a few wonderful new additions.
-Please check out the 2022 list of our great staff members, their institutions as well as their complete and impressive bios.
-As more coaches confirm for the summer of 2022, we will update this list.
+This 2023 summer will be no exception as many of our previous coaches will return along with a few wonderful new additions.
+Please check out the 2022 list of our great staff members below, their institutions as well as their complete and impressive bios.
+As more coaches are confirmed for the summer of 2023, we will update this list.
 In addition to this wonderful group below, multiple current and former college players have assisted us in our efforts to provide the best experience for all.
 We are honored that so many of them will come back to work with us during the spring and summer as they are the ultimate keys to our success in running some of the best technical clinics in New England!
 On behalf of all of the aspiring and talented players who come through our courts in the JumboDome, we are grateful for their time and effort.

 *PER STRICT UNIVERSITY PROTOCOL, ALL COACHES MUST BE FULLY VACCINATED & PROVIDE PROOF OF VACCINATION TO BE VERIFIED & RECORDED BY THE JVBC MEDICAL STAFF PRIOR TO EACH CLINIC.
 A PERSON IS CONSIDERED "FULLY VACCINATED" 2 WEEKS AFTER COMPLETION OF A TWO-DOSE MRNA SERIES OR ONE DOSE OF THE JOHNSON & JOHNSON VACCINE AS CURRENTLY DEFINED BY THE CDC.